Diabetes in Cats: Causes, Symptoms, and Treatment

 Diabetes mellitus (usually just called diabetes) is a hormonal condition affecting sugar metabolism.
 It happens when there is not enough insulin in the body.
 This can be an ‘absolute deficiency’, where not enough insulin is made by the pancreas, or a ‘relative deficiency’ where there is insulin available but the body cannot respond to it (insulin resistance) – or a mixture of both!

-Cats get a type of diabetes most similar to human Type 2 diabetics, where the body responds poorly to insulin, often combined with a lack of production.
+Cats get a type of diabetes most similar to human Type 2 diabetes, where the body responds poorly to insulin, often combined with a lack of production.

 Causes